FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 On the right side, you should see below "Releases" the "tags" (Red box in the image).
 Follow this link.

-Copy the latest Tag, which should look similar to "v2024.02".
+Copy the latest tag, which should look similar to "v2024.02".
 Insert it as value for the "version" attribute.

+### Disclaimer:
+It would be better, to specify this version tag to include as well the "GitHub commit id".
+In this way, a [pynxtools generated version tag](https://github.com/FAIRmat-NFDI/pynxtools/blob/c13716915bf8f69068c3b94d1423681b580fd437/src/pynxtools/_build_wrapper.py#L17) might look like this:
+`v2022.07.post1.dev1278+g1d7000f4`.
+For simplicity, this is omitted here.